-Alisdair Smith AKA Wig is a skateboarder and artist from Birmingham, England
+Alisdair Smith is a skater and artist from Birmingham

 All the artists I love in skateboarding are so far away from my own style of illustration, however, it’s hard not to want to go make art when these guys are out there making such great work.